ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Block creation

 Proof-of-work is done by [miners](/developers/docs/consensus-mehanisms/pow/mining/), who compete to create new blocks full of processed transactions.
 The winner shares the new block with the rest of the network and earns some freshly minted ETH.
 The race is won by whoever's computer can solve a maths puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
-This is also the work in "proof of work".
+Solving this puzzle is the work in "proof of work".

 #### Security